marielmetalios/portfolio_2025/README.md

 This is a starter project for my future portfolio.
 It is a front-end site built with Vite / Javascript, React, and Tailwind.
 Please note **all** content here is "placeholder" information, including my "About Me" and the resume download.
 This site purpose is to test functionality, and the contact form stores information to local storage only.

-## Installation

-Install all packages, adjust db data, and run node index.js to interact with the Inquirer prompts.
-Ensure you create and update an .env file with your credentials at the root level.

 ## Usage

 This is for personal use, mainly coding practice/education purposes, but can be replicated as a baseline for other projects.